Hiroreco/enreco-archive/recap-data/chapter2/day3/nodes/irys-c2d3.md

 Back in the kingdom, while looking for more errands to run, she overheard a familiar name.
 Tammy?
 Someone else was calling _her_ Tammy Tammy?
 Turning to the voice, she saw _her_ Tammy—center stage, surrounded by women.
 The pink one wasn’t thrilled (see [IRyS-Tam: Is This Jealousy?](#edge:irys-kronii)).

-And then the day _really_ spiraled, as everyone started theorizing how they were all possibly inbred—sorry, _in-bread_. (see [Peasant Da Bae](#node:bae)).
+And then the day _really_ spiraled, as everyone started theorizing how they were all possibly inbred—sorry, _in-bread_. (see [Peasant the Bae](#node:bae)).
 Such a revelation would cause any sane person to suddenly want to, uh, _"sandwich"_ their little brother with their big buns.

 [I don't know anymore](#embed:https://www.youtube.com/live/EKjcWfEGsB0?si=qANkilpIyeBOmiVE&t=9458)